theCephusHasLanded/Terrapin/DATABASE_SETUP.md

 1. Add your `DATABASE_URL` as an environment variable in your hosting platform
 2. Ensure the database connection is properly configured for production

-### 9. Database Management
+### 9. Database Management with Supabase

-- **Viewing Data**: Use the PlanetScale console to view your data or run queries
+- **Table Editor**: Use Supabase's built-in table editor to manage your data
-- **Schema Changes**: For production, use PlanetScale's branching workflow to make schema changes safely
+- **SQL Editor**: Write custom SQL queries directly in the Supabase dashboard
+- **API Documentation**: Auto-generated API docs to interact with your database
+- **Authentication**: Set up auth rules if you decide to add user authentication
-- **Monitoring**: PlanetScale dashboard provides monitoring for your database
+- **Monitoring**: View logs and monitor performance in the dashboard

+## Supabase-specific Features

+If you want to enhance your app with additional Supabase features:

+1. **Auth**: Implement authentication using Supabase Auth
+2. **Storage**: Store product images in Supabase Storage
+3. **Edge Functions**: Deploy serverless functions for backend logic
+4. **Realtime**: Subscribe to database changes for real-time updates

 ## Troubleshooting